BitByter359/CPShell/README.md

 # WARNINGS
 USE THIS PROGRAM AT YOR OWN RISK!
-Any damage caused to your computer (which is unlikely) is not at our fault, and remember that YOU are the one who decided to install CPShell.
+Any damage caused to your computer (which is unlikely) is not at our fault, and remember that YOU are the one who decided to install CPShell. (sorry tho)

 Thank you!
 -The Melnheads